 “Excuse me.
 Coming through,” Franklin said.
 “Pardon me.
 Thank you.
 Lovely scarf.
 Did someone make that for you?
 Excuse me.
 Thanks.”
 He took his seat.
-Sandy Perez was due to arrive any minute.
+Sandy Fox was due to arrive any minute.

-He looked over his shoulder and saw the woman from the concession stand walking down the aisle with her coat folded over her arm.
+He looked over his shoulder and peered at the woman from the concession stand treading down the aisle with her coat folded over her arm.
 He scrunched down in his chair so as not to be seen and struck up a conversation with the person seated next to him.

 The woman with the coat worked her way down his row, nimbly squeezing past patrons and saying, “excuse me,” along the way.
 Franklin recognized her voice.